Architecture of Tomb of Ghiyas-ud-din Tughlaq

 Tomb of Ghiyas-ud-din Tughlaq unlike other tombs is a family tomb which includes the grave of sultan’s wife Makh Dumai Jaan and his second son Mahmud Khan who died with him under the pavilion.
 Towards the left of the entrance in the corridor there is a tiny grave which is said to be Sultan’s favourite dog which is different from the usual conventions of the Muslim tombs.

-Thus the tomb of Ghias-ud-din Tughlaq has been one of the significant monuments of Delhi which describes not only the excellent architecture of Tughlaqabad but also Adilabad forts which carry the origin of Delhi Sultanate.
+Thus the tomb of Ghiyas-ud-din Tughlaq has been one of the significant monuments of Delhi which describes not only the excellent architecture of Tughlaqabad but also Adilabad Forts which carry the origin of Delhi Sultanate.